 A space-filling curve can be used to define an order in which to store or process points, grid cells or other objects in a square or in a higher-dimensional space: we simply process these objects in which we encounter them when we follow the curve.
 Space-filling curves are used, for example, in databases for multidimensional data, computations on large meshes, and rendering of computer graphics.
 The beneficial effects of ordering objects along space-filling curves often stem from their locality-preserving properties: consecutive elements in the curve-induced order tend to lie close to each other in space, and vice versa.
 However, not all space-filling curves are equally effective at optimizing, for example, the disk access patterns of queries in multidimensional databases.
 In our research, we study different curves and we analyse them using abstract quality measures that are derived from the intended applications.
 Moreover, we try to find new curves with desirable properties.

-My work in this area can be divided into three main categories: (1) exploring combinatorial possibilities for space-filling curves, (2) finding space-filling curves with optimal qualities with respect to certain applications, and (3) representations of space-filling curves, currently, in particular, by sound.
+My work in this area can be divided into three main categories: (1) exploring combinatorial possibilities for space-filling curves, (2) finding space-filling curves with optimal qualities with respect to certain applications, and (3) representations of space-filling curves, currently, in particular, by sound or by picturing them as trails in three-dimensional mountain landscapes.
 At the end of this page you will find a fourth category, bycatch: some nice curves and tessellations which I stumbled on accidentally in the course of my research.

 The following paper describes several space-filling curves and non-continuous space traversals for cubes and simplices in any number of dimensions, and lists a number of open questions in this domain.